napari/napari/docs/developers/testing.md

 ## Running tests

 To run our test suite locally, run `pytest` on the command line.
-If, for some reason you don't already have the test requirements in your environment, run `pip install -e .[testing]`.
+If, for some reason you don't already have the test requirements in your environment, run `python -m pip install -e .[testing]`.

 There are a very small number of tests (<5) that require showing GUI elements, (such as testing screenshots).
 By default, these are only run during continuous integration.